-- Make clear what evidence the student must submit and the format, word count, length of the individual elements - Present a vocational scenario that provides a professional context in which the student will produce work - Use language that is clear and precise both in defining the vocational scenario and in describing the evidence required - Make clear the range of levels of achievement (Pass, Merit, Distinction) through the use of the same or similar command verbs found in the assessment criteria - Clearly indicate the learning outcomes and assessment criteria that are covered by the assignment - Allow a student to achieve a learning outcome (or multiple learning outcomes) at any of the levels defined by the assessment criteria.
+- Make clear what evidence the student must submit and the format, word count, length of the individual elements - Present a vocational scenario that provides a professional context in which the student will produce work - Use language that is clear and precise both in defining the vocational scenario and in describing the evidence required - Make clear the range of levels of achievement (Pass, Merit, Distinction) through the use of the same or similar command verbs found in the assessment criteria, as long as they are of the same demand and imply the same action of the published command verb. - Clearly indicate the learning outcomes and assessment criterion that are covered by the assignment in key information sections only.
+Individual learning outcomes and assessment criterion should not be referenced or repeated anywhere within the assignment brief activity and guidance. - Allow a student to achieve a learning outcome (or multiple learning outcomes) at any of the levels defined by the assessment criteria.